brandur/sorg/content/markdown/john-muir-trail/main.md

 ## Day 2, snakefront property (#day-2)

 The next day, after a hearty breakfast we drive back out of the campground to find parking along the feeder road.
 For the next two hours we search for a new freeform wilderness campsite for the night.
-We coin the term "Farinateering", which roughly means "bushwhacking in circles carrying heavy objects for many hours before eventually arriving at a destination that was 15 minutes from the road along a well-worn path".
+We coin the term "Farinateering", which roughly means "bushwhacking in circles carrying heavy objects like cast iron pans for many hours before eventually arriving at a destination that was 15 minutes from the road along a well-worn path".
 That's okay, none of us are here to take the easy way out.

 We decide to pitch along the shores of Doris Lake, midway between Lake Edison and the Mono Hot Springs.